apache/incubator-retired-tamaya/README.md

 ## Building Apache Tamaya

-The Apache Tamaya project is built with [Maven 3](https://maven.apache.org/) and [Java 7](https://java.sun.com/), so you need JDK >=1.7 and a reasonable version of maven installed on your computer.
+The Apache Tamaya project is built with [Maven 3](https://maven.apache.org/) and [Java 8](https://java.sun.com/), so you need JDK >=1.8 and a reasonable version of maven installed on your computer.

-Then you can build Tamaya by the following command:
+Then you can build Tamaya via:
 ```
 $ export MAVEN_OPTS="-Xmx512m -XX:PermGenSpace=200m"
 $ mvn
 ```